yoursweetie/patroni/README.rst

 |Tests Status| |Coverage Status|

-Patroni: A Template for PostgreSQL HA with ZooKeeper, etcd or Consul
+Patroni: A Template for PostgreSQL HA with etcd, ZooKeeper or Consul
 --------------------------------------------------------------------

 You can find a version of this documentation that is searchable and also easier to navigate at `patroni.readthedocs.io <https://patroni.readthedocs.io>`__.